 While its scuba capabilities are what make the COSMIQ+ shine, it also serves as a great freediving computer for recreational divers.
-The big, bold numbers and custom alarms make it easy to quickly gauge your time and depth so that you can focus on your breath hold.
+The big, bold numbers and six custom alarms make it easy to quickly gauge your time and depth so that you can focus on your breath hold.
 The alarm can be set to beep at custom depths, times, and during your surface interval.
 It also has a depth limit of 100m.
-The only downside is its limited storage.
-While 25 dives will take a scuba diver quite a long time to reach before uploading, for a freediver, this could be maxed out in just a few sessions.
-Still, the COSMIQ+ is highly underrated as a potential freediving computer.
+While in previous reviews we mentioned a downside of COSMIQ+ having just a 25 dive log storage capacity, the latest generation now stores up to 200 dive logs!
+A major upgrade and exciting change.
+The COSMIQ+ is highly underrated as a potential freediving computer.

 The big, clear screen with large numbers.
 Reading the COSMIQ+ is so easy and the way that the numbers are laid out is very intuitive.
 It’s wonderful in low visibility and during night dives.
 The screen is somewhat hard to read in direct sunlight on the surface, but is easily solved by tilting the screen or shading it with your hand.